fabriciovergara/react-native-workers/README.md

 ### iOS

-  * Sometime you need to start and stop the debugger to fully release the worker js
+  * Sometime you need to start and stop the debugger to fully reload the worker js
   * Start the app debugger will automatically start the worker debugger

 ### Android